 After a while of generating various GERBER files, I was ready to mill a PCB for this project.
-That proved to be quite a challenge because after all, this is double-sided PCB.
+That proved to be quite a challenge because after all, this is a double-sided PCB.
 I had to use a few tricks to accomplish this.
 Using double-sided adhesive tape and additional milled reference holes was quite handy.
 Unfortunately, I don’t have many photos.
 However, I have one below with partially populated THT parts.

 And nearly finished one:

 3D printed case again

-This time, a case was also 3D printed but I’ve covered it with Motip undercoating to match original Atari case colour and to smooth it out.
-I’ve also added LAMERS sign along with a logo.
+This time, a case was also 3D printed but I’ve covered it with Motip undercoating to match the original Atari case color and to smooth it out.
+I’ve also added a LAMERS sign along with a logo.

-Here you can watch a video of final testing:
+Here you can watch a video of the final testing:

-Funny thing is that on a party, Atari 130XE was given to our fellow group member XTD/Lamers who won Music Compo and unfortunately SIO2SD went to someone else – originally it was supposed to be one prize with Atari.
+Funny thing is that at a party, Atari 130XE was given to our fellow group member XTD/Lamers who won Music Compo, and unfortunately, SIO2SD went to someone else – originally it was supposed to be one prize with Atari.